-Three-channel security/keyless entry system.
-Failsafe starter kill prevents the engine for running at the press of a button.
-Alarm system flashes to indicate ready state when the alarm system has been set.
+3-channel security/keyless entry system.
+Failsafe starter kill prevents engine for running.
+Alarm system flashes to indicate ready state.

 Alarm can be difficult to install on older vehicles without professional assistance.

-Long range wireless command reception works up to 1/4 mile away.
-Shock sensor activates when it detects motion for theft attempts on the car's exterior.
-Comes with two remotes.
+Wireless reception works up to 1/4 mile away.
+Shock sensor activates when it detects motion for theft attempts on exterior.
+Comes with 2 remotes.

 Controlling the active state of the alarm is difficult on the included remote.